vankxr/qo-100-tools/README.md

  - Digital Power Meter - Module to measure DC power, used to calculate the PA efficiency
  - Digital RF Power Meter - Module to measure RF power, used to calculate the PA efficiency
  - Generic Filter - Footprints to build up to 11th order Butterworth/Chebyshev filters
- - Orange Pi Dock - Main board to house an OPi to control the whole system
+ - Orange Pi Dock - Main board to house an OPi that will be the main brain of the system
  - Relay Controller - Module to provide relay coil switching capabilities
  - RF Switch - Implements a 5PST or 4PST RF switch for routing purposes